aolkin/pylights/README.md

 or a physical console via MIDI.
 Only one of those options may be used, or they can be combined for maximum usefulness.

-Sending commands to Expression Off-Line requires several *nix programs to be installed:
+Sending commands to Expression Off-Line requires several *nix programs/libraries to be installed:
 - [Xvfb] (http://www.x.org/archive/current/doc/man/man1/Xvfb.1.xhtml)
 - [xdotool] (http://www.semicomplete.com/projects/xdotool/)
 - [wine] (http://www.winehq.org/)